hslu-dda/hs24-play3/geolocated-images/README.md

 # Geolocated Images

+Creating geolocated images in code using [EXIF](https://github.com/exif-js/exif-js) to extract the metadata.

 1. Enable Location Services for the Camera:
     - Go to Settings on your iPhone.
     - Scroll down and tap on Privacy.